Deb-Davies/Data-science/README.md

 ## 👩‍💻 About Me

-I’m a mathematician and national security intelligence veteran turned data scientist, with 16+ years of experience navigating ambiguity, extracting signal from noise, and transforming mission-critical information into operational insight.
+I’m a mathematician and national security intelligence officer turned data scientist, with 16+ years of experience navigating ambiguity, extracting signal from noise, and transforming mission-critical information into operational insight.
 I specialize in:

 - Structured data modeling and visualization
 - Applied statistics, machine learning, and feature engineering